ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/_index.md

 minutes_to_complete: 20

-who_is_this_for: This learning path is for developers, who want to quantify the performance of the .NET 8 applications on Windows on Arm (WoA).
+who_is_this_for: This learning path is for developers, who want to benchmark the performance of the .NET 8 applications on Windows on Arm (WoA).

 learning_objectives:
     - Build and run .NET 8 Console Application